bizflycloud/terraform-provider-bizflycloud/docs/data-sources/image.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_image"
 description: |-
     Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Servers.
 Servers also support provisioning.
 ---

 # Data Source: bizflycloud_image

 Get ìnformation about Bizfly Cloud OS Image.
 The image can be use to boot a cloud server or create a rootdisk volume from an OS image.

 ## Example Usage